DarpanMahato/library_mgmt/README.md

 # library_mgmt
-A cli library management software made with python using functions and exception handling main.py holds the main program and function.py contains the functions for stock update, borrow and return of books
+A cli library management software made with python using functions and exception handling. main.py holds the main program and function.py contains the functions for stock update, borrow and return of books